 Note 2.
 As per the resolution of the 1st Ordinary General Meeting of Shareholders held on June 29, 2010, the amount of remuneration for Audit & Supervisory Board members is capped at 300 million yen per year.

 Note 3.
 We have introduced a transfer-restricted stock compensation plan for directors other than outside directors.
-As per the resolution of the 8th Ordinary General Meeting of Shareholders held on June 29, 2017, the amount of remuneration under this plan is capped at JPY 200 million per year.
+As per the resolution of the 8th Ordinary General Meeting of Shareholders held on June 29, 2017, the amount of remuneration under this plan is capped at 200 million yen per year.

 Note 4.
 The amounts for monetary/stock remuneration indicates the amount appropriated (recorded in expenses).

 - Director Candidates

 - Internal director candidates: Requires vast experience and expert knowledge as well as management judgment skills and an excellent character.
 Elect executive directors for major operations and executives of operating companies.